openlayers/docs/library/overlays.rst

 Loading data with a GML Layer
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-The GML Layer is a simple "Load data from a URL once" data layer.
+The :ref:`layer.gml` Layer is a simple "Load data from a URL once" data layer.
 You provide it a URL, and a format to use, and it will load the data from the URL, and parse it according to the format.

 .. code-block:: javascript